wp-staging/wp-staging/readme.txt

 * Enh: Make more clear where to enter the license key #2404
 * Enh: Allow uploads directory outside ABSPATH by using the filter `wpstg.backup.directory` #2359
 * Enh: Improves the look of the update notice #2294
+* Fix: Inaccurate performance values "queries per second" for backup restore #2327
+* Fix: Backup download URLs now support mixed http/https scheme #2376
+* Fix: Deprecation notice on PHP 8.2 / 8.1 #2389
+* Fix: Write the correct version number in wpstg.js when creating a free dist package #2431
+* Fix: Correct use of printf and gettext #2313
+* Fix: On backup creation MySQL Error 1118 row size too large error can appear #2422
+* Fix: Fix line-break issue during files-index validation when validating a backup on Windows OS that was created on Linux OS and vice versa #2402
+* Fix: Add Query Compatibility fix when restoring a database backup created on MariaDB with PAGE_COMPRESSED=`ON` on MySQL database #2401
+* Fix: PHP 8.1 warnings on backup creation due to using null value on wp_normalize_path #2453
+* Fix: Added method to handle sending email in free version with attachments #2417
 * Fix: Selecting a child folder automatically selects the parent folder. #2317
 * Fix: Toggle correctly the side bar navigation depending if staging or backup tab is active #2261
 * Fix: Excluding sub-directories on backup did not work with using the filter 'wpstg.backup.exclude.directories' #2291